Sparronator9999/YAMDCC/README.md

 ## Supported Laptops

-Currently, there is only a config for the MSI GF63 Thin 11SC, but other MSI laptops with a 10th-gen or later Intel CPU should also work, just with an incorrect default fan curve.

-An update will add support for reading the default fan curve of more MSI laptops (including 9th-gen and older).
+Currently, there are configs for the following laptops:

+  - MSI GF63 Thin 11SC

+There are also generic configs that should work with most MSI laptops, but with an incorrect default config.
+You can use the EC-to-config feature to get the proper fan curves for your laptop, then [create a pull request](https://github.com/Sparronator9999/YAMDCC/pulls) to get your laptop's config added to the project.

 Other laptop brands are not officially supported.
 You can still try and make your own config, but chances are you're looking for [NoteBook FanControl](https://github.com/UraniumDonut/nbfc-revive) instead.